-If you are giving stars as gifts, you might want to include a card.
-I created a FREE printable for you with a place for the recipient’s name on the front, a little history about the stars on the inside and storage suggestions on the back.
+For holiday gift-giving, I created a printable card to include with your stars.
+If you are giving stars as gifts, you can include a card with a place for the recipient’s name on the front, a little history about the stars on the inside and storage suggestions on the back.
 Get your printable by clicking German Folded Paper Stars Gift Card.

 Note: In my original tutorial post, I suggest waxing the paper stars.
 I would continue to do this especially for the stars used outside for holiday decorating.
 I do not plan waxing the metallic stars because they are lovely as is but I won’t be using them outside.

-How to Wax and glitter your Stars can be found by clicking How to Wax German Stars.
+The tutorial for Waxing and glitter your stars can be found by clicking How to Wax German Stars.

 German Star Paper Source

 Paper width and length

 Here is the link to your FREE Handmade Holiday Craft Project Planner.